psu13/mutable-states/content/Star Wars VII: A New Hope.md

 Category: Things
 Author: psu

-Don't keep reading this if you have not seen the new movie.
-You have been warned.

-Don't keep reading this if you have not seen the new movie.
-You have been warned.

-Don't keep reading this if you have not seen the new movie.
-You have been warned.

 Ok here we go.

 Back when I used to write more about video games than just <a href="http://mutable-states.com/summer-of-dark-souls.html">Dark Souls</a> I would joke that all my articles were about games that you had already played.
 Writing about the new *Star Wars* movie has the same sort of feel.
 Nothing I can possibly say will: